Government of Canada lists federal lands for housing and new tool for builders

-Efforts also underway for call for proposals for housing in multiple cities

-DARTMOUTH, NS, Aug.
-25, 2024 /CNW/ - Canada is facing a housing crisis that is impacting lives and communities across the country.
+CALGARY, AB, Aug.
+28, 2024 /CNW/ - Canada is facing a housing crisis that is impacting lives and communities across the country.
 We need to build more homes, faster, to get Canadians into homes that meet their needs, at prices they can afford.

-To support this, the Honourable Jean-Yves Duclos, Minister of Public Services and Procurement, and the Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities, announced 5 federal properties that are available for housing, along with a new tool for builders called the Canada Public Land Bank, the first steps under the new Public Lands for Homes Plan.

-To provide feedback on the land bank and its properties, the Government of Canada is launching a call for housing solutions for communities: a secure online platform.
+To provide feedback on the land bank and its properties, the Government of Canada also launched a call for housing solutions for communities: a secure online platform.
 Input provided will inform the development of these properties, including engaging the broader interest of Indigenous Peoples and organizations, community organizations, builders, and other partners and housing providers.

 Canada Lands Company is an essential actor in the development of federal lands.
 As per Budget 2024, the government will evolve and adapt the mandate of Canada Lands Company to allow the organization to deliver housing solutions more quickly under the new Public Lands for Homes Plan.